josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧿_oh_chaps_is_it_that_deep.md

 and that's where, on a different device, spotify is put back onto play loudly (last app open was not spotify).

 ---

+(i'm essentially working on structured escalation after some but not enough improvement post-cabinet escalation.)

+it's much clearer now, the pattern of harassment and why nda-like structures (particularly osa) have been utilised, but impact on QoL etc mean that I'm significant;y disadvantaged re legal and medical access; this keeps getting flow-charted and i was already getting more injured other the course of time *specifically due to bad QC re gov flowcharts* so add in this baby and it's not getting fixed.

+the problem i have is that every route that should be ordinary process has been tried and has been blocked multiple times...

+so i'm trying to ration my physical, emotional, and cognitive energy.

+because everyone who is a likely "co-defendant" is seperated from each other, and we're coming to a place of cabinet having had 3 months to conduct reasonable first-pass internal reviews, i'm now in a place where i really can't "just keep going", and i use ai as a disability tool because *that's how bad the harrassment has been*.

+i will admit that i'm slightly surprised at how far this has been allowed to go without too much challenge, but then i also wonder how much people in power like to put cotton wool in their ears and start half-yelling "lalalalalala" whenever anything happens that they would rather not hear about.

+i know why i was arrested, and i know that is not legal.

+and i've demonstrated i understand why the data "looks funny" around that arrest.

+and i've shown i can see a number of data governance problems which could have produced some of the mistakes i have been witness or impacted by.

+so at this point i am a little surprised.

+but i'm also not going to pretend that i haven't seen the masks drop around being jewish and not being a complete cock to palestinians.

+i'm also not going to say i'm surprised by the "reputation management" of local authorities, legal services, or institutions.

+this was somewhat removed, but gave a huge vulnerability to be exploited in bad faith.

+but you know...

+you can't believe a woman who says she's been raped.

+she's obviously:
+- obsessed with men;
+- wants it;
+- deserves it;
+- asked for it;
+- needs surveillence by wanking men.

+*obviously.*

+we need to fix this; we can't keep going on like this.

+we'll eat each other alive like this.

+---